will-ch-h/librepods-windowsfix/README.md

 - After first install the window will not close until clicked into
 - Sometimes airpods show up as disconnected and out of ear when connected
   > This happens when put back into and taken out of the case really quickly
+- Installed size is a little heavy (100+mb), try and slim down